Illumina/agg/README.md

 ```
 git clone git@github.com:BEETL/agg.git
-cd agg/htslib-1.2.1/
+cd agg/
 make
-cd ../
-make
 ```

-It should be noted parts of the agg source code were taken directly from the excellent [bcftools](https://github.com/samtools/bcftools) which is licensed permissively under BSD.
+It should be noted that parts of the agg source code were taken directly from the excellent [bcftools](https://github.com/samtools/bcftools) which is licensed permissively under BSD.

 ####Usage